-On Wednesday, May 11, at 5pm, we will host Becki Lund of La Dimora.
+On Wednesday, May 11, 2022 at 5pm, we hosted Becki Lund of La Dimora.
 Becky is a certified End of Life Doula and Elder Care Consultant.

 The gathering, titled “Graduating into December” is an event about transitioning into the next phase of living.
 Talk about what the term “a good death” looks like for us all.
 Begin speaking about death in a more honorable, sacred way reflective of what it truly is.

 Some questions to consider: What comes to mind when you hear the words “death” and “dying”?
 What would the elements of a positive dying experience look like to you or for your family?
 Where would you like to be as you graduate into the next phase in your journey?

 Becki will guide us through the difficult but important conversations.

 Children’s Grief, Loss, & Trauma Resources from VT Department of Libraries

 “Books can be wonderful tools to use with children who have experienced trauma or loss.
 Reading (or being read to) and talking with adults can help them understand and cope with their feelings in a developmentally appropriate way.
 Reading also offers a great way to spend time with a child, reinforce a sense of normalcy and security, and connect with them, all of which are important to recovery from a traumatic experience.

 The Vermont Department of Libraries (VTLIB), The Barre District of the Department for Children and Families, and UVM’s the Vermont Child Welfare Training Partnership (VTCWTP), created a path to healing and stability.
 The three agencies developed a book collection targeting grief, loss, and trauma for different age groups; 0-5, 6-12, and 12-18.”
 These books come as a set and are meant to be experienced together.
 Ages 0-5